Onboarding mistakes companies do and how you can avoid them

 Think back to your first day at a previous job (or your current one).
 Did you show up only to find out that your workstation hadn’t been set up?
 Or that the software and tools you need were missing?
 Not a great onboarding experience, right?
 New employees shouldn’t have to go on a treasure hunt for supplies.
 What is important to remember is that HR and the management team worked hard for the new recruit, so keep the onboarding great to keep your company's reputation great.
 Our tip is to have a checklist to avoid scenarios like this.

 With Teamtailor as your ATS you can be sure that your onboarding, whether it is in person or remote, will be great.
 We have partnered with HiBob to create a warm and streamlined experience for your new hires.
 With HiBob’s onboarding workflows it will help you to automate your onboarding processes, ensuring that no detail is overlooked.
 Give your people a warm welcome and positive onboarding experience with opportunities to get to know the company, their new colleagues and the company culture.
-Read more about our partners here
+Read more about our partners here.

 Recommended topics